OrleansContrib/OrleansCouchbaseProvider/README.md

             }
 ```

+## Bucket configuration

+For using the membership provider, you need a bucket named membership and you can give it minimum RAM and storage because it will store a little amount of data.

+For your own usage, use one bucket only as couchbase advices itself and don't go over 10 buckets.
+You don't need much RAM for your own buckets as well since Orleans will keep the state of hot actors in memory itself.

 ## Do you want to help?

 Take a look at issues anhd also test it and report issues.
 We've tested this on CouchBase Community 4.1.